 Strict police security was in force during the cricket test match between India and England at Madras.

-Strict police security was in force during the cricket test match between India and England at Madras.
+Background: Strict police security was in force during the cricket test match between India and England at Madras.
 Despite rumours that the match could be the target of Black September Arab guerrillas, the match passed without incident.
 The test, which ended on Wednesday (17 January) was won by India by four wickets.

 England captain, Tony Lewis, blamed his team's batting for the defeat.
 India's batsman were by no means strong, but the spin-bowlers, Bishan Singh Bedi and B. Chandrasekhar, gave India superiority.
 On the final day, Indian batsman needed 54 runs to win.
 It took ninety minutes.